BeKind-Rewind/schedule-gator/README.md

 # schedule-gator

-# 05 Third-Party APIs: Work Day Scheduler
+Using javascript, moment.js, jQuery, bootstrap, and the HTML and CSS given, I have created a dynamically updated daily task scheduler that simply allows users to add and delete tasks for each hour block of the workday.
+Based on the time, the hour "block"s will change color are past (grey), present(red), and future(green.)
+A user just needs to click the text area of the time block intended, mark the task, and click the button to save.
+By deleteing the text in the block and saving, tasks may be permanently removed.

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+# challenges

-The starter code uses the [Moment.js](https://momentjs.com/) library to work with date and time, but you're free to use a different JavaScript solution to handle this functionality because Moment.js is considered a "legacy" product.
-Learn more about these other solutions in the [Moment.js project status page.](https://momentjs.com/docs/#/-project-status/).
+While using moment.js was intuitive, chosing how to get the colors to change per the hour was interesting.
+It is clear that it can be done in different ways!
+Adding an icon to the save button has some styling trouble that seems to be caused by the inherited css properties with the project.
+One tweak that I want to continue to work to solve is to use the setInterval function to refresh the page as the hour updates.

 ## Acceptance Criteria